 The training set will be used to train the model by the Logistic Regression Learner node and the test set to score the model by the Logistic Regression Predictor node followed by a Scorer node.
 The Logistic Regression Predictor node generates the churn predictions, and the Scorer node evaluates how correct those predictions are based on specific data analysis requirements.

-Here, we don't include the partitioning operation among the data preparation operations, because it doesn't really change the data.
+Here, we don't include the partitioning operation among the data preparation operations, because it doesn't really change the data quality.
 However, this is only our opinion.
 If you want to include partitioning among the data preparation operations, just change the title from “Four” to “Five basic steps in data preparation” :-)

 Next, logistic regression needs the input data to be normalized into the interval [0, 1], even better if it is Gaussian normalized.
 Any algorithm including distances or variances will work on normalized data.
 This is because features with larger ranges affect the calculation of variances and distances and might end up dominating the whole algorithm.
 Since we want all input features to be considered equally, the normalization of the data is required.

 For example, the decision tree relies on probabilities and does not need normalized data, but logistic regression relies on variances and therefore requires previous normalization; many clustering algorithms, like k-Means, rely on distances and therefore require normalization; neural networks use activation functions where the argument falls in [0,1] and therefore also require normalization; and so on.
 You will learn to recognize which algorithms require normalization and why as you become more familiar with data preparation processes.